mdeghady/kafka-spark-streaming-pipeline/README.md

 # kafka-spark-streaming-pipeline
-In this project I tried to mimic a real world scenario by building a kfka to spark streaming pipeline by building the infraustructure by docker compose.
+In this project, I tried to mimic a real-world scenario by building a Kafka to spark streaming pipeline by building the infrastructure by docker-compose.

-I choosed to use java kafka producer because it has some advantages making it best choice when it comes to work with schema registry (maven plugins can generate classes from the avro schema making it easy to generate kafka messages from java objects)
+I chose to use java kafka producer because it has some advantages making it the best choice when it comes to working with schema registry (maven plugins can generate classes from the Avro schema making it easy to generate Kafka messages from java objects)

-I build the kafka cluster on kraft mode so no need for zookeper for cluster management.
+I build the Kafka cluster on Kraft mode so no need for zookeeper for cluster management.

 ![project structure](ProjectStructure.png)